New Orleans Motorcycle Accident Lawyer

 Lack of Training or Experience

-Motorcycle crashes often happen due to a lack of experience or not taking needed precautions.
+Motorcycle crashes often happen due to a lack of experience or not taking the needed precautions.
 Bikers must practice defensive driving, especially at intersections where most crashes occur.
-About one-third of bikers killed in accidents do not have a proper motorcycle license.
+In 2021, 36% of bikers killed in accidents did not have a proper motorcycle license.
+Without a motorcycle license, a biker likely lacks the experience, knowledge, or skills to ride safely.

 What Injuries Are Common After a Motorcycle Accident?